 Related: Join us in Worker to Wanderer!

-Step 7: Subsidise as Many of Your Costs as Possible to Travel Under Budget
+Step 7: Subsidize as Many of Your Costs as Possible to Travel Under Budget

 The world outside of the US works very differently than you imagine.
 You would be surprised by all of the incredible opportunities there are to both make money and travel for free abroad.
 To travel full-time on a budget, many travelers pitch themselves to hostels and restaurants exchanging a few working hours for a meal or a bed.
 I know it sounds like a foreign concept, especially if you’re coming from the states, but trust me.
 Almost every single place we visit, we see foreigners working as receptionists or housekeepers staying and eating for free.
 As a matter of fact, in Thailand, Daniel and I worked at a noodle shop for an hour a day in exchange for two meals there!
 I actually go really into depth on this topic, so if you’re really interested in traveling for free click here to read about all of those opportunities.